NguyenTrungTin/dotfiles/README.md

 ## Getting Started

 There are my dotfiles that I use on my macOS and Linux machine.
 The main focus are about VIM and Tmux and ZSH.
-This repository also contain `.icons`, `.themes` and `.fonts` that I used on my Ubuntu desktop.

 Please consider that all settings in there are just for my persional value.
 You can clone this repository and customize some settings before installing.

-The `install.sh` scripts will automatically backup your current dotfiles into the `dotfiles-backup` directory.
-So you can revert if you want.

 ### Prerequisites

-You need to have the `git`, `VIM`, `Tmux`, `wget/curl` on your machine first.
+You need to have the `git`, `VIM`, `Tmux`, `curl/wget` on your machine first.
 Of course!

 It's not mandatory but it's better if you install all util tools on your machine.
-These are awesome tools and help you become much more productivity!
+These are awesome tools and will help you become much more productivity!

 - [ack](https://beyondgrep.com/) - a tool like grep, optimized for programmers
 - [rg](https://github.com/BurntSushi/ripgrep) - ripgrep - recursively searches directories for a regex pattern
 - [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder
+- [ctags](http://ctags.sourceforge.net/) - A multilanguage implementation of Ctags
 - [Tmuxinator](https://github.com/tmuxinator/tmuxinator)- Manage complex tmux sessions easily

 ### Installing

+The [install.sh](install.sh) scripts will automatically backup your current dotfiles into the `~/.dotfiles-backup` directory.
+So you can revert if you want.

 To install dotfiles, you can use the install script using cURL: